What is Business Process Management ?

 - Collaboration: Collaboration across departments and teams, enabling stakeholders to work together to design and implement effective processes.

-- Integration: It involves integrating processes with other systems and applications to improve efficiency and reduce duplication.
+- Integration: BPM involves integrating processes with other systems and applications to improve efficiency and reduce duplication.

 Glossary of Business Process Management Terms